auth0/docs/articles/connector/prerequisites.md

 ## High Availability

-The Connector can be installed on multiple host servers for redundancy in case one server becomes unavailable (most organizations install two).
+The Connector can be installed on multiple host servers for redundancy (most organizations privision two) in case one server becomes unavailable.
 Each server will have the same requirements listed above.
 No load balancer is required as that is performed by the Auth0 server itself.